Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data

-The work in this article aims to advance the development of a unified theory for inference with individual-level fused data.
-We introduce a general theory for semiparametric efficient debiased machine learning inference of smooth finite-dimensional parameters with individual-level fused data.
-Our theory allows for the possibility that, within each source, only a subset of variables are measured in each sampled unit, with these subsets potentially varying across sources.
-Moreover, it permits the aligned conditional distributions of different sources to correspond to the components of different factorizations of the joint target distribution.
-Our formulation includes the work of \cite{li_efficient_2023} as a special case but it additionally addresses many common individual-level data fusion problems not covered by the work of these authors, including the two-sample instrumental variables problem, measurement error problems with external validation studies, and scenarios integrating data from diverse epidemiological study designs, such as prospective cohorts and retrospective case-control studies.
-Like \cite{li_efficient_2023}, we provide universal procedures for characterizing the class of all influence functions of regular and asymptotically linear estimators and the efficient influence function, irrespective of the number of data sources, specific smooth parameters of interest, or the statistical model for the target distribution, thus paving the way for a comprehensive unified theory for machine-learning debiased, semiparametric efficient estimation with individual-level fused data.
+The work in this article aims to advance the development of a unified theory for inference with individual-level fused-data.
+To this end, we develop a general theory for semiparametric efficient inference that permits the aligned conditional distributions of different sources to correspond to the components of different factorizations of the joint target distribution.
+Our formulation includes the work of \cite{li_efficient_2023} as a special case but it additionally addresses many common scenarios not covered by the work of these authors, including the two-sample instrumental variables problem, measurement error problems with external validation studies, and scenarios integrating data from diverse epidemiological study designs, such as prospective cohorts and retrospective case-control studies.
+We provide a universal characterization of the influence functions of regular and asymptotically linear estimators and the efficient one of a target parameter, regardless of the number of data sources, the parameter of interest, or the statistical model of the target distribution.
+This characterization paves the way for a unified theory for machine learning debiased, semiparametric efficient estimation.

-Our formulation involves a model for coarsened data which differs from a missing data model in a key way: the combined sample of units from all sources do not represent a random sample from the ideal target population.
-Importantly, the coarsening process itself is irrelevant for inference.
-What matters is not whether the entire ideal data vector is observed in each source - a scenario that our formulation does accommodate - but rather that the observed parts of the data vector in each source are sufficient to identify the aligned conditional distributions with the target population.